lipk/nicestream/MANUAL.md

 ### nstr::split

 split can be used to read a series of values, separated and terminated by some regular expressions, into a container.
 A simple example with ints:

     std::vector<int> vec;
     std::stringstream("1,2,3,4\n") >> nstr::split(",", "\n", vec);

 It does not clear the target so any values already in the container will remain unchanged.
 Adding elements is done via an std::inserter at end(), so for sequential containers, items will be appended.

-Conversion from string to the target type is done via a stringstream, except for strings, which are just passed along verbatim:
+Conversion is done by putting the string chunk between the separators into a stringstream and then streaming into the target item.
+The string must be fully consumed, else an invalid_input exception is thrown.

+The only exception from this rule is std::string, where the items are simply the chunks between the separators, without any conversion.
+So:

     std::stringstream("a a,b b;") >> nstr::split(",", ";", strvec);